 - Parents by the Parental Allowance Act ("Bundeselterngeld") and Parental Leave Act ("Elternzeitgesetz")

 - Young persons by the Youth Protection Act ("Jugendschutzgesetz")

 - Trainees by the Vocational Training Act ("Berufsbildungsgesetz")

 - Disabled persons by Book IX of the Social Code ("Sozialgesetzbuch")

 - In general, protection is provided against discrimination e.g. due to ethnic origin or race but also due to age in the General Equal Treatment Act ("Allgemeines Gleichbehandlungsgesetz").

-- Taking up employment in Germany
+- Studying and working in Germany

 Access to the German labour market

 Federal Foreign Office

 - Make it in Germany